 It was about two months into her time at the agency that Barbault again recommended she take a communications course.

 “Little by little, he insisted.
 He harassed me to go to a course,” she said.
-And in the end, she went to visit the Celebrity Centre.
+And in the end, she went to visit Scientology's Celebrity Centre.
 The people there were very nice to her.

 But she was troubled by a second personality test that she filled in there – a longer test than the first one.
 “It struck me as very, very strange.
 Some questions said the same thing, but rephrased.”